 Trello is a simple productivity tool which you can manage your projects and casual plans.
 It’s really visual and beneficial app for you and your team with many flexible features like creating cards, boards and listing tasks in terms of monitoring the process.
 Also, I’m using Trello to manage my daily plans.
 I have a board named Today with two lists: DO and DONE.
 It’s simple, but it really helps to track my day.

 It’s really important to make the game size as small as possible.
 Especially when you are making online games, the games should be loaded fast.
 PNGoo helps you to decrease the size of sprites often as much as 70% without any quality loss.
 I use it for my all exported images.
 If you are making high-resolution sprites and you want sharp images even on big screens, you should definitely use this program.

 Open Broadcast Software

-If you want to record your screen or make live stream of your game development process with a good quality and decent fps rate, Open Broadcast Software is what you need.
+If you want to record your screen or make a live stream of your game development process with a good quality and decent fps rate, Open Broadcast Software is what you need.
 I use it to record previews of my games (720p 60 fps) and upload them to YouTube.

 You have probably heard of Audacity if you ever searched any about editing or recording sounds.
 It’s a really powerful sound editor with lots of options for your audio files.
-I use it to decrease noises, adjusting sounds, decreasing size of files, and making background music loops.
+I use it to decrease noises, adjusting sounds, decreasing the size of files, and making background music loops.

 Lightshot is the most simple and useful tool I’ve ever used for taking and sharing screenshots.
 You can take a screenshot of each corner of your screen with just selecting the area.
 It doesn’t only save the images, but also uploads them and copy the link to clipboard.
 You will save tons of effort and time for sure!